Tilikum (orca): Second death

-Daniel P. Dukes was a 27-year-old man from South Carolina and his death was the second of three attributed to Tilikum.
-SeaWorld claimed that Dukes was a vagrant who climbed into Tilikum's pool and drowned, while the coroner's report, along with animal rights advocates for Tilikum, have pointed out that Dukes' corpse was found severely mutilated by the whale.
-Dukes was generally regarded by the media as a trespasser and nuisance rather than a direct victim of Tilikum, although this perception has been challenged with the release of the documentary Blackfish.
+Daniel P. Dukes was a 27-year-old man from South Carolina.
+SeaWorld claimed that Dukes was a vagrant who climbed into Tilikum's pool and drowned, while the coroner's report, along with animal rights advocates for Tilikum, have pointed out that Dukes' corpse was severely mutilated by the whale.
+Dukes was regarded by the media as a trespasser and nuisance rather than a direct victim of Tilikum.
+This perception is challenged in the documentary Blackfish.

-Little has been published in the media regarding the early life of Dukes.
-A known drifter with a love of nature and environmentalism, he was known for acts of petty theft and general vagrancy.
-These details were often brought up by SeaWorld.
-At some point on the night on July 6, 1999, Dukes, who had hidden inside the park after it closed, went to the whale pool where Tilikum was held.
-The following morning, his body was discovered in the water by SeaWorld staff, draped over Tilikum's backside as the whale swam around.
-As SeaWorld claims to have no security tape footage of the pool on that night, it is unclear exactly what transpired.
-According to the Orange County Sheriff's Office (OCSO) report, a 911 call was received from SeaWorld at 7:25 a.m., at almost the exact time that Dukes' body was spotted.
-OCSO immediately dispatched Detective Calhoun who arrived at SeaWorld eight minutes later.
-Dukes' corpse was retrieved and later identified.
+Little has been published regarding the early life of Dukes.
+A drifter with a love of nature and environmentalism, he was known for acts of petty theft and general vagrancy.
+At some point on the night of July 6, 1999, Dukes, who had hidden inside SeaWorld Orlando after it closed, went to the whale pool where Tilikum was held.
+The following morning, his body was discovered by staff, draped over Tilikum's backside as the whale swam around.
+As SeaWorld has no security tape footage of the pool on that night, it is unclear exactly what transpired.
+Orange County Sheriff's Office (OCSO) reported that a 911 call was received from SeaWorld Orlando at 7:25 a.m..
+Detective Calhoun arrived at the park eight minutes later.
+Dukes' corpse was retrieved and identified.

-Dukes' parents filed a lawsuit against SeaWorld two months after their son's death.
-The lawsuit was later dropped.
+Two months after their son's death, Dukes' parents filed a lawsuit against SeaWorld which was later dropped.

-The case of Dukes' death has become a frequent example in arguments over the welfare of marine mammals in captivity.
+Dukes' death became a frequent example in arguments over the welfare of marine mammals in captivity.
 Former marine mammal trainer Ric O'Barry argued that Dukes was probably not near Tilikum's tank with any form of malicious intent, but instead that the nature-loving man was "fascinated" by the whale and wanted to visit it.
-He further argued, "I think the whale probably pulled [Dukes] down, held him underwater.
+He argued, "I think the whale probably pulled [Dukes] down, held him underwater.
 I don't think they know how often we breathe.
-The problem is that the whales have nothing better to do," O'Barry explains.
+The problem is that the whales have nothing better to do," O'Barry said.
 "They're bored.
 We literally bore them to death.
 It's like you living in the bathroom for your life."